 He didn’t want to be in this house anymore, he wanted to execute Brad and leave.
 But more than anything he wanted validation.
 He wanted vindication.

 Abraham Lopez wrote with arresting clarity and morally conflicting concept.
-On one hand, you’d wish that Jerry will succeed to complete his revenge, he more than deserve it.
+On one hand, you’d wish that Jerry will succeed to complete his revenge, he more than deserves it.
 Besides, Brad is one hell of a good-for-nothing guy, who doesn’t give a hoot on anyone.
 On the other, conscience will dictate that Jerry must show compassion instead, and realize what more damage his current plans will do for his future.
-Aside from that, there is no proof that Jerry got all his information straight or if he is remembering it all correctly, because he had not been medicating for a long time.
+Aside from that, there is no proof that Jerry got all his information straight or if he is remembering it all correctly because he was not taking medication for a long time.
 Jerry’s illness posed a big problem for the readers to recognize reality apart from his hallucinations.

 The Man is a well-written short story, conventional, but poetic in the right places.
 This is a very angry crime story that I do wish to read in full length if ever there is a plan.